top of page

 What is a Fungal Ear Infection?

-A fungal ear infection occurs in the outer part of the ear and is called Otomycosis.
-It can also be referred to as Fungal Otitis Externa.
+It is also technically called Fungal Otitis Externa.
 Otitis means ear infection.
 So, Fungal Otitis Externa translates to fungal infection in the external part of the ear.

 What causes Fungal Ear Infections?

 Aspergillus Niger(black-colored) or Candida(white-colored) fungi cause the outer ear canal fungal infection.
-Most cases are because of Aspergillus Niger.
-The spores of Aspergillus Niger are present in the environment.
+Aspergillus Niger causes most otomycosis cases.

 Otomycosis - Aspergillus Niger fungus(black colored spots) spotted in ear canal, otomycosis causes, otomycosis treatment, otomycosis symptoms, outer fungal ear infection, fungal ear infection picture